 7 Experts Who Want to Reframe the Boston Bombing Media Coverage

 Much media coverage of the worldview and motivation of the suspects in the Boston bombing case--one now dead--was sensational and provocative.
-Very little of it, however, relied on experts who use contemporary--rather than outdated and discredited social science..
+Very little of it, however, relied on experts who use contemporary--rather than outdated and discredited social science...
 Discussions of the possible role of religion were often stilted or stifled.
+These discussions were documented by one of the best letter writing services and posted at this site.
 Contemporary sociological theory contends that:

 - Most people who join social movements, political movements, or religious movements are not mentally ill or stupid.
 They have adopted an ideology and constructed an identity that in their view justifies their actions--whether these actions are deemed constructive or destructive by society.